IMI-HD/dataquieR/README.md

 The “dataquieR format” is a format for storing metadata for controlling automatic data quality assessments with the R package dataquieR.
 In this repositroy: Converting XLSX to ODM.

 ## Infos
-Missinglist-Tabellen werden als Codelists hinter allen andern Codelists angehängt.
+Missinglist-Tables are atteched as Codelists after all other Codelists.

-Aufteilung in StudyEvent, FormDef, etc. aufgrund der Spalte HIERARCHIE (danach DCE, STUDY_SEGMENT)
+Destributed in StudyEvent, FormDef, etc. because of the column HIERARCHIE (danach DCE, STUDY_SEGMENT)

-Maximal 5700 Variablen pro ODM-Datei
+Maximum of 5700 Variables of each ODM-file

 ## Zuordnung
 VARNAMES/VAR_NAMES: ItemDef (Name)

-VALUE_LABELS: Codelists (Mehrfach verwendete VALUE_LABELS werden nur einmal als Codelist verwendet, aber mehrfach verlinkt)
+VALUE_LABELS: Codelists (Multiple uses of VALUE_LABELS are just saved once as Codelist, but linked each time)

 ## Starten des Programms
 Linux